Sweet moment Actress Olaide Oyedeji and hubby finally reunite after 2 years

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-Popular Nollywood actress, Olaide Oyedeji recently shared a heartwarming video which got people talking on social media.
+Popular Nollywood actress, Olaide Oyedeji recently shared a heartwarming video that got people talking on social media.

 The actress who has been separated from her actor husband for two years finally reunited with him as he finally had access to join them in Germany.